-At the period / year end, no financial assets or liabilities were measured at fair value.
+At the period / year end, no financial assets or liabilities were measured at fair value except for put option liability.
 The carrying value of financial assets and financial liabilities classified as current assets or current liabilities in the statement of financial position at period-end approximates its fair value due to their shorter maturities.

-The fair value of the non-current portion of trade and other payable is not expected to have a material difference from the reported carrying amount.
+The fair value of the non-current portion of creditors and other credit balances is not expected to have a material difference from the reported carrying amount.